aadamshick/principles/content/principles/brick-principle.md

 type: principle
 ---

-Big outcomes come from small actions
+Big outcomes come from a collection of small outcomes

 ## Quotes that support this principle